aeither/linea-companion/README.md

   );
 ```

-### Claim points to use Linea Companion Bot for future utility
+### Acquire points to unlock the future utility of the bot

 ```jsx
   const ethereum = sdk.getProvider();